1925 Auckland Rugby League season

 The 1925 season of Auckland Rugby League was its 16th.
 On 30 March Auckland Rugby League held its fifteenth annual meeting with 200 in attendance.
 The strong financial position of the league was commented on.
 It was also decided that if possible the Senior Grade would be split into A and B divisions owing to the increasing number of teams who wished to enter but also the gap in standard between the best teams and the worst.

+Auckland Rugby League news

+Club teams by grade participation

+Leys Institute were a 6th grade side and were affiliated with the Ponsonby club.

 Trophy winners

 City Rovers won the First Grade Championship for the 7th time in just 15 seasons.
 Ponsonby won the Roope Rooster Knockout competition for the 4th time in the 11 seasons it had been competed for.
 Ponsonby also won the Stormont Shield after defeating City in the final in its inaugural season.

 While in the B division Ellerslie won the inaugural title and were awarded the Norton Cup.
 At the end of the season these teams competed for their own knockout trophy which was named the Stallard Cup.
 It was won by Otahuhu who defeated Northcote in the final.

 In the lower grades Richmond Rovers dominated like they were to come to do for many seasons.
 They won the 2nd grade, 3rd grade, and both sections of the 6th grade.
 They were a very powerful club at the junior level and this would ultimately lead to great success at the senior grade level.